This post introduces View Transitions: A modern web platform feature to improve the user experience and perceived performance of a website.

 You should work to ensure that your users can navigate your website normally, even if view transitions are not supported.

-In CSS, your view transitions code will be ignored by browsers that do not support the View Transition API.
+In CSS, your view transitions code is ignored by browsers that do not support the View Transition API.
 In JavaScript, you should check properties like document.startViewTransition

 are available before using them.